Youngest(12) has been suffering with leg pains for the past few weeks, limping around, unable to take part in PE and has had a lot of time off school.

 The Feeding for Life Foundation report, published in October last year, suggested one in four toddlers in the UK is vitamin D deficient.

-He prefers to spend his leisure time in his purple walled, black curtained, disco-balled TechnoLair and attempts to encourage him to go out are usually met with point blank refusal.
+Youngest prefers to spend leisure time in their purple walled, black curtained, disco-balled TechnoLair and attempts to encourage trips out are usually met with point blank refusal.

-The GP, when she looked at Son2's results, said her son was the same so she was going to get him some Vitamin D supplement as well.
+When the GP looked at the blood test results, she said her son was the same so she was going to get him some Vitamin D supplement as well.

 So, if you're concerned your own kids might be deficient, it wouldn't hurt to get them checked out, or just up their intake of VitD rich food and supplements.